ruthtempo/online-store-react/src/articles/dynamicRouting.md

 For this demonstration, we will use the example of an online-shop web prototype.

-1. Create the navigation routes as a dynamic route.
+1. First, we need to create our route path as a dynamic route.

 ```ts
 <Route path="category/:categoryName" element={<Categories />} />
 ```

-2. Create your navigation links.
-   This example API (fakestore.api) allows to fetch just by category.
-This is nice to create our navigation bar categories by fetching them directly from the API.
+2. Next, we can create our navigation links, each of them will have a unique path (different product categories) This example API (fakestore.api) allows us to fetch by category.

 ```ts
 const [categories, setCategories] = useState<string[]>([]);